-In our opinion contributions for the Scheme year ended 31 December 2019 as reported in the summary of contributions under the Schedule of Contributions have in all material respects been paid at least in accordance with the Schedule of Contributions certified by the Scheme actuary on the 21 December 2017.
+In our opinion, contributions for the Scheme year ended 31 December 2019 as reported in the summary of contributions and payable under the Schedule of Contributions have in all material respects been paid at least in accordance with the Schedule of Contributions certified by the Scheme actuary on 21 December 2017.

-Scope of work on Statement about Contributions
+Scope of work on statement about contributions

-Our examination involves obtaining evidence sufficient to give reasonable assurance that contributions reported in the attached summary of contributions have in all material respects been paid at least in accordance with the Schedule of Contributions.
+Our examination involves obtaining evidence sufficient to give reasonable assurance that contributions reported in the summary of contributions have in all material respects been paid at least in accordance with the schedule of contributions.
 This includes an examination, on a test basis, of evidence relevant to the amounts of contributions payable to the Scheme and the timing of those payments under the Schedule of Contributions.

-Respective Responsibilities of Trustees and the Auditor
+Respective responsibilities of Trustees and the Auditor

-As explained more fully in the Statement of Trustees' Responsibilities on page 14, the Trustees are responsible for preparing, and from time to time reviewing and if necessary revising, a Schedule of Contributions and for monitoring whether contributions are made to the Scheme by the Employer in accordance with the Schedule of Contributions
+As explained more fully in the statement of Trustees' responsibilities set out on page 14, the Trustees are responsible for preparing, and from time to time reviewing and if necessary revising, a schedule of contributions and for monitoring whether contributions are made to the Scheme by the employer in accordance with the schedule of contributions.

-It is our responsibility to provide a Statement about Contributions paid under the Schedule of Contributions and to report our opinion to you.
+It is our responsibility to provide a statement about contributions paid under the schedule of contributions and to report our opinion to you.

-Use of our report
+Use of our Report

-This report is made solely to the Trustees, as a body in accordance with [Regulation 4 of The Occupational Pension Schemes (Requirement to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996].
-Our work has been undertaken so that we might state to the Trustees those matters we are required to state to them in an Auditor's Statement about Contributions and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Scheme's trustees as a body, for our work, for this report, or for the opinions we have formed.
+This statement is made solely to the Trustees, as a body, in accordance with the Pensions Act 1995 and Regulations made thereunder.
+Our work has been undertaken so that we might state to the Trustees those matters we are required to state to them in an auditor's statement about contributions and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Trustees as a body, for our work, for this statement, or for the opinions we have formed